Blog Legally: 5 Legal Pages Your Website MUST Have

 This page contains affiliate links.
 If you purchase through our links, we get a commission at no cost to you.
 Read the full disclosure here.

-If you want to start a blog that makes money but have no previous experience blogging and no coding skills, check out this step-by-step guide to easily get started today!
+If you want to start a blog that makes money but have no previous experience blogging and no coding skills, check out this step-by-step guide to quickly get started today!

-Legal Disclaimer: The following advice comes from my 6+ years of experience as a blogger and my nearly 5 years of paying all my bills and financing my best lifestyle as a full-time blogger.
+Legal Disclaimer: The following advice comes from my 7+ years of experience as a blogger and my nearly 5 years of making a living as a full-time blogger.
 I’m not a lawyer, though.
 And, particularly, I’m not your lawyer (not trying to be rude, it’s just that each case tends to have its own particular needs).
 So don’t take this article as a piece of professional legal advice.

 I have a lawyer who has been helping me throughout my career as a blogger and, through what I have learned from her, I intend to help beginner bloggers to start their blogs on the right path to blog legally and add all the legal pages required by law to their blogs and websites.